Business attorney to be University of Wisconsin's president

 Associated Press

 MADISON, Wis.
-(AP) — University of Wisconsin System leaders have chosen a prominent business attorney as the next system president.
-The Board of Regents emerged from a closed-door meeting Friday afternoon and announced they have offered the position to Jay Rothman.
-The pick comes after the system went almost two years without a permanent leader.
+(AP) — University of Wisconsin System leaders have chosen prominent business attorney Jay Rothman as the next system president.
+The pick Friday comes after the system went almost two years without a permanent leader.
 Former Gov. Tommy Thompson has been serving as interim president since Ray Cross retired in June 2020.
 Rothman has served as chairman and CEO of Foley & Lardner since 2011.
 He joined the firm in 1986 and has been a partner since 1994.
 He has no experience administering higher education.
 He beat out UW-Eau Claire Chancellor James Schmidt to win the job.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.